-City of San Diego Signed By: Kevin Faulconer, Councilmember, Second District Councilmember Ke evin Faulconer Subject Airport Master Plan Draft Environmental Impact Rep port Comment 1 Subject: New Airport Location Search Response mprovement to, Lin search for a new air organizations that L Notably, this point w garding the expansion of, or significant capital dbergh Field must include a discussion of the port location.
-It has been stated by many planning indbergh Field will reach capacity in the near future. vas argued by the Airport Authority in the 2006 aign and is highlighted in this DEIR.
-See response to General Comment #1. teasons: 1.
-There is no 2.
-The Master capacity de One of the reasons misconception that the Airport Authority commercial airport, voter mandate to discontinue the search Plan's proposed projects will only offset the rising mand for a limited time. for deferring the search for a new airport is the through the failure of Proposition A, which asked if should pursue MCAS Miramar as a location for a San Diego County voters decided that Lindbergh e region's international airport.
-In fact, the DEIR The SDCRAA has initiated, in collaboration with the City of San Diego, the San Diego Association of Governments (SANDAG), and the California Department of Transportation (Caltrans), a long term Vision Plan for San Diego International Airport to provide for the region's air transportation needs.
+City of San Diego Councilmember Kevin Faulconer Signed By: Kevin Faulconer, Councilmember, Second District Subject Airport Master Plan Draft Environmental Impact Rep port Comment 1 Subject: New Airport Location Search Response Any conversation regarding the expansion of, or significant capital improvement to, Lindbergh Field must include a discussion of the search for a new airport location.
+It has been stated by many planning organizations that Lindbergh Field will reach capacity in the near future.
+Notably, this point was argued by the Airport Authority in the 2006 Proposition A campaign and is highlighted in this DEIR.
+See response to General Comment #1.
+The search for a new airport location should and must resume for two reasons: There is no voter mandate to discontinue the search The Master Plan's proposed projects will only offset the rising capacity demand for a limited time.
+One of the reasons for deferring the search for a new airport is the misconception that through the failure of Proposition A, which asked if the Airport Authority should pursue MCAS Miramar as a location for a commercial airport, San Diego County voters decided that Lindbergh Field is to remain the region's international airport.
+In fact, the DEIR states that: The SDCRAA has initiated, in collaboration with the City of San Diego, the San Diego Association of Governments (SANDAG), and the California Department of Transportation (Caltrans), a long term Vision Plan for San Diego International Airport to provide for the region's air transportation needs.
 While the Vision Plan will not identify a new airport location, it is intended to suggest solutions for additional air transportation capacity to meet the needs of the region beyond the improvements proposed in the Airport Master Plan as analyzed in the Draft EIR.
-Airport Site Selection Program, as determined by the , is that the region's primary airport is Lindbergh eable future." this nature in the DE latest proposal for N hat summation and request that any statements of EIR be clarified to note that the voters rejected the MCAS Miramar as the new location for San Diego (SDIA); they did not endorse Lindbergh Field as the SDIA.
+Airport Site Selection Program, as determined by the b, is that the region's primary airport is Lindbergh eable future."
+I do not agree with that summation and request that any statements of this nature in the DEIR be clarified to note that the voters rejected the latest proposal for MCAS Miramar as the new location for San Diego International Airport (SDIA); they did not endorse Lindbergh Field as the optimal location for SDIA.
 Section 2.2.4 of the EIR represented the facts of the vote taken in November of 2006 and noted the steps that would be required to select a new site for the airport.
-The Airport Site Selection process is separated and independent from the Airport Master Plan process which is the subject of the EIR.
+The Airport Site Selection process is separate and independent from the Airport Master Plan process which is the subject of the EIR.
 The intention of the EIR is not to describe the vote as reflecting a choice of the people that Lindbergh Field is the optimal location for SDIA.
 Section 1.1.3 of the EIR correctly describes the election as a rejection of the use of MCAS Miramar for a commercial airport facility and nothing more.
-The EIR does not indicate that the voters endorsed Lindbergh Field as the preferred location, however, una new Airport Site Selection Program is undertaken, Lindbergh Field is the region's primary airport for the foreseeable future.
+The EIR does not indicate that the voters endorsed Lindbergh Field as the preferred location, however, until a new Airport Site Selection Program is undertaken, Lindbergh Field is the region's primary airport for the foreseeable future.